zaius/docs/content/docs/web-interface/application-settings.md

 #### Webhook

 When wercker is not picking up your commits or wercker shows a `broken webhook` warning, you can hit the 'Fix webhook' button.
-Note that before you can fix it you need `admin` access to the repository.
+Note that you need to be an `admin` on your repository in order to fix the webhook.

 [Read more on webhooks &rsaquo;](/docs/faq/how-do-webhooks-work.html)

 #### Infrastructure stack

 Here you can switch the wercker stack for your application.
-New builds and deploys will use this stack.
-Want to read more on our infrastructure stacks, continue reading the following link.
+New builds and deploys will use this stack upon switching.
+Want to read more on our infrastructure stacks, continue reading using the following link.

 [Read more on stacks &rsaquo;](/docs/pipelines/stacks.html)